-A \$0.2 million charge was reversed because estimated severance costs were lower than originally anticipated.
-A \$0.1 million charge was recorded for a lease termination fee in Shrewsbury, Massachusetts.
+In the first quarter of fiscal year 2006, a \$0.2 million charge was reversed because estimated severance costs were lower than originally anticipated.

+In the first quarter of fiscal year 2006, a \$0.1 million charge was recorded for a lease termination fee in Shrewsbury, Massachusetts.

-A charge of \$5.5 million was recorded primarily for severance benefits and severance related costs for 98 employees located at Quantum's facility in Boulder, Colorado; Colorado Springs, Colorado; San Jose, California; Irvine, California; and in the United Kingdom.
-A charge of \$0.9 million was recorded for vacant facilities in the United Kingdom.
+In the first and second quarters of fiscal year 2005, charges of \$5.5 million and \$3.2 million, respectively, were recorded primarily for severance benefits and severance related costs for 98 and 89 employees, respectively, impacting most Quantum functions and locations, particularly manufacturing outsourcing in the United Kingdom and research and development consolidation.

+A charge of \$0.9 million was recorded for vacant facilities in the UK in the first quarter of fiscal 2005.